 Technical cookies - Technical cookies are necessary for communication on the electronic network and are usually installed directly by the Controller or operator of the website.
 They are used for the proper functioning of the website or to improve the service provided to you.
 The installation of these cookies does not require your prior consent, but you must be informed of their presence.

-Profiling cookies – If applicable, profiling cookies are designed to create user profiles and are used to send advertising messages in line with the preferences expressed by you during your web browsing.
+Profiling cookies - Profiling cookies are designed to create user profiles and are used to send advertising messages in line with the preferences expressed by you during your web browsing.
 For profiling cookies, you must be informed of their presence and consent to their use.

 Your browser settings are another way of giving or refusing consent to cookies.
 You can set your browser to tell you when cookies are present, so you can decide whether or not to accept the cookies.
 It is also possible to automatically reject all cookies, by enabling this option in the browser.